djccarew/watson-toneanalyzer-nlu-lab/README.md

 2.1.1 Edit the file ***settings.py*** in the ***tone-analyzer-nlu-python*** sub folder of this project.
 Put in the values of your Tone Analyzer **apikey**  and your Natural Language Understanding  **apikey**  that you saved earlier.

 2.1.2 In a command prompt or terminal navigate to the ***tone-analyzer-nlu-python*** sub folder of this project.

+### Docker

-Run the following command(s) to install the dependencies
+Run the following commands to get a bash shell in a Python environment to run the subsequent commands

-Setting up a virtual environment is very helpful when managing dependencies for specific applications.

-`pip install -r virtualenv`

-Create a virtual environment

-`virtualenv -p python3 venv`

-Activate the new virtual environment

-`source venv/bin/activate`
+`docker run -it --rm -v "$(pwd):/repo"  python:3.5-slim-jessie  bash` `cd /repo`

+### Locally installed Python
+Run the subsequent commands  from your command prompt

-Now install the dependencies for this project
+2.1.3 Run the following command to install the dependencies for this project

 `pip install -r requirements.txt`

-2.1.3 Run the following command to run the tester application
+2.1.4 Run the following command to run the tester application

 `python tone-analyzer-nlu.py`

-2.1.4 Verify the app runs without errors and the output looks something like the following.
+2.1.5 Verify the app runs without errors and the output looks something like the following.

 ```
 Analyzing  3 earnings call transcripts ...